| |

 This generally is applied only to those with

-a 7th dan and higher.
-The syllable reversal with shihan
+a 7th dan and higher in Kyokushin.
+The syllable reversal with

-is often interpreted as Teacher of Masters.
-Even though it may
+shihan is often interpreted as Teacher of Masters.
+Even

-be the case i.e. this person teaches the masters i.e. the Shihan,
+though it may be the case i.e. this person teaches the masters

-a degree, and rather than being an implicit indication of technical
+qualification, much like a degree, and rather than being an implicit

-contribution to the art.
-The lesser titles of Renshi
+and more importantly, contribution to the art.
+The lesser titles

 article by Meik